 The room was well themed, with button and keypad overload at points, adding to the high tech feel of the room.
 The reactor itself ominously glowed from behind a door, and spurred us toward action.
 Our timer began counting up to critical mass, and the race against the clock began!

 Elite continued to include very tactile and original interactions in Meltdown.
 Engaging props and bits of technology helped immerse us in the scientific feel of the room, and allowed for many different interactions we’d not seen before.
 The room at first felt very sparse, but as we solved puzzles, more and more of it opened up, sometimes in really surprising ways.
 Every part of the room is used, and seemingly innocuous parts end up playing a role throughout the game, leading to some great a-ha moments!
 The ongoing feedback from the intercom, as well as the reactor itself, keeps the sense of urgency and immersion up throughout the game.

 Unfortunately, there are many similar code entries throughout the game, leading to a lot of trial and error entering of codes.
 At the very least, these entries do not lock out, so frustration on that part is low.
 Our team was a mixed bag of experienced and new players, and the new players were very much lost during more technological interactions, so the barrier to entry here feels higher than usual.
 One device for input was used twice in quick succession, but this was not made very clear in game, leading to a bit more fumbling about than felt necessary.
 One particular puzzle felt a little out of place due to its presentation, but plays a very minor part.

-Full Disclosure: Epic Escape Games provided Media Discounted tickets for our game.
+Full Disclosure: Elite Escape Games provided Media Discounted tickets for our game.